Skip to content

 Not every publicly accessible service should be automatically published via DNAT.
 DNAT is technically simple, but also very direct: the firewall forwards a port to an internal destination.
 Whether this makes sense depends on the service, the sources and the need for protection.

-- Admin access such as SSH, RDP or internal admin portal: If possible, VPN, ZTNA or fixed source IP instead of open DNAT.
+• Admin access such as SSH or RDP: For individual fixed targets, use Clientless SSL VPN; otherwise, use VPN, ZTNA, or a fixed source IP instead of open DNAT.

 For classic web applications, WAF is often a better starting point because hostnames, certificates, paths, web protection profiles and optionally authentication can be taken into account.
 DNAT should only be used for administrative access in exceptional cases.
 If an internal service doesn’t really need to be public, VPN or a ZTNA architecture are usually a cleaner solution.
 The existing ZTNA basics are available in How to set up Sophos ZTNA and Create Sophos ZTNA Gateway.